makinacorpus/makina-states/doc/usage_docker/build_docker.rst

 How To
 ++++++++++
-The entry point to this build system is **docker/stage0.sh** You can easily adjust it to your needs in case.
+The entry point to this build system is **docker/stage0.sh**.
+You can override any of the **docker/stageX.sh** scripts by looking and overriding them to your needs.
+For stages > 0, Don't edit them, but use the environment variables or docker volumes (as stage0.sh arguments)  to use your custom scripts.
+In most cases, you certainly only have to override **stage3.sh** to construct an image.

 .. code-block:: bash

-    docker/stage0.sh
+    docker/stage0.sh [ARGS]

-You can override **docker_build.sh** (installing makina-states) by looking and overriding it to your need

-The script support those environment variables:
+The scripts support those environment variables, in **user facing order**:

-    MS_DOCKERFILE
+    MS_DOCKER_STAGE3
-        Path to a Stage0 Compliant file,
+        Path to an alternate **stage3** script,
-        default to current makina-states one
-    MS_DATA_DIR
-        Data volume dir to place the **baseimage.tar.xz** file MS_DOCKER_ARGS
-        Any argument to give to the docker run call to the stage0 builder (None) MS_BASE
+        eg `_scripts/docker_build_stage3.sh <https://github.com/makinacorpus/makina-states/blob/master/_scripts/docker_build_stage3.sh>`_
+    MS_IMAGE
+        Image tarball (like a base lxc container export) MS_BASE
         Stage 1 base image (either `scratch image`_ or a real image.
         If stage1 is **scratch**, you need to provide a **baseimage.tar.xz**